MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/03-unix-shell.md

 Your Desktop will likely look different, but the important thing is that you see the folder we worked in for the R plotting lesson.
 Is the `un-report` directory listed on your Desktop?

+> ## Finding Your Desktop on OneDrive
+>
+> Many windows use OneDrive to backup their files to cloud storage (this is a great idea!).
+However, it can make navigating file paths a little more complicated.
+When you type `ls` in your home directory, do you see something like `OneDrive - Cornell University` ?
+>
+> If so, we may need to explicitly navigate to the Desktop directory that lives in our Cornell OneDrive.
+We can do so with the following command:
+>
+> `cd 'OneDrive - Cornell University/Desktop'`
+>
+> The apostrophes are necessary, because our file path has spaces in it, which Unix will otherwise interpret as separate arguments.

+> If you run `ls`, do you see the un-report folder now?
+{: .challenge}

 How can we get into the `un-report` directory?

 ```